ionic-team/ionic-docs/src/docs-content/intro/intro.md

 Pro lets you monitor and track runtime errors, compile native app builds, and send live updates to your Ionic apps from a centralized dashboard.
 It comes with a free "Starter" plan to play around with some of these features, with an optional upgrade to paid plans for more advanced capabilities and scale.

-## Compatible Frameworks
+##  Framework Compatibility

-Ionic Framework is built to work well with other JS libraries and frameworks:
+While versions 1-3 of Ionic Framework were deeply coupled to Angular, version 4 was re-architected to not only integrate with Angular, but to also work well with other JS libraries and frameworks (or even no framework).

 ### JavaScript